Rice visits Graves and Charlotte - WTOP News

 Charlotte, North Carolina; Saturday, 3:30 p.m.
 EST

-BOTTOM LINE: Charlotte plays Rice after Nik Graves scored 23 points in Charlotte’s 66-58 loss to the Wichita State Shockers.
+BOTTOM LINE: Charlotte faces Rice after Nik Graves scored 23 points in Charlotte’s 66-58 loss to the Wichita State Shockers.

 The Owls have gone 3-7 against AAC opponents.
-Rice is 5-9 against opponents over .500.
+Rice is third in the AAC with 10.9 offensive rebounds per game led by Caden Powell averaging 3.1.

-Charlotte is shooting 41.9% from the field this season, 0.7 percentage points higher than the 41.2% Rice allows to opponents.
-Rice averages 70.7 points per game, 3.7 fewer than the 74.4 Charlotte allows.
+Charlotte’s average of 6.4 made 3-pointers per game this season is only 0.2 fewer made shots on average than the 6.6 per game Rice gives up.
+Rice averages 70.7 points per game, 3.7 fewer than the 74.4 Charlotte gives up.

 TOP PERFORMERS: Graves is averaging 17 points for the 49ers.
-Giancarlo Rosado is averaging 10.3 points, 6.2 rebounds and 3.9 assists over the last 10 games.
+Kylan Blackmon is averaging 1.4 made 3-pointers over the last 10 games.

-Trae Broadnax is shooting 40.2% and averaging 12.9 points for the Owls.
-Denver Anglin is averaging 2.4 made 3-pointers over the last 10 games.
+Alem Huseinovic averages 2.1 made 3-pointers per game for the Owls, scoring 8.7 points while shooting 39.2% from beyond the arc.
+Trae Broadnax is shooting 33.9% and averaging 11.3 points over the past 10 games.

 LAST 10 GAMES: 49ers: 1-9, averaging 67.1 points, 27.6 rebounds, 11.9 assists, 5.3 steals and 1.8 blocks per game while shooting 40.6% from the field.
 Their opponents have averaged 75.3 points per game.